Finding the Highest Common Factor (HCF) of 98 and 42: A complete walkthrough

 Finding the highest common factor (HCF), also known as the greatest common divisor (GCD), of two numbers is a fundamental concept in mathematics.
 This article will explore various methods to determine the HCF of 98 and 42, providing a detailed explanation suitable for students of all levels.
-We'll move beyond a simple answer and delve into the underlying principles, exploring different approaches and their applications.
+We'll move beyond a simple answer and dig into the underlying principles, exploring different approaches and their applications.
 Understanding HCF is crucial for simplifying fractions, solving algebraic equations, and tackling more advanced mathematical problems.
 This guide will equip you with the knowledge and skills to confidently tackle similar problems in the future.

 Introduction to Highest Common Factor (HCF)